Sunlighter/CanonicalTypes/README.md

 ## Byte Array
 A byte array is written as ``#y(``, followed by a sequence of hexadecimal bytes, followed by ``)``.
 Each hexadecimal byte must consist of exactly two hex digits.
 Hex digits are case-insensitive.
-Whitespace is allowed between bytes.
+Whitespace is allowed (but not required) between bytes.

 As a convenience, it is also possible to put bytes in square brackets; this causes the order of the bytes in the brackets to be reversed, and is useful